mbrezu/Shovel/csharp/docs/CsharpWebGuessNumber.md

-`ticksUntilNextNapQuota` ticks and another VM can be resumed - but we have to write the scheduler, all Shovel does is return from `RunVm` when this quota is exceeded - we can determine that the quota is exceeded if a) the program didn't complet and b) the `ReadState` field of the current session is `Session.ReadStates.None`).
+`ticksUntilNextNapQuota` ticks and another VM can be resumed - but we have to write the scheduler, all Shovel does is return from `RunVm` when this quota is exceeded - we can determine that the quota is exceeded if a) the program didn't complete and b) the `ReadState` field of the current session is `Session.ReadStates.None`).
 Both these changes are beyond the scope of this document.